geocortex/dev-center/CONTRIBUTING.md

 Run `npm install` in the root of this repository.

-### Install the Code Spell Checker VS Code Extension

-The [Code Spell Checker](https://marketplace.visualstudio.com/items?itemName=streetsidesoftware.code-spell-checker) VS code extension is used with a custom dictionary to spell check documentation in the project.
-Please install and use this extension to detect spelling errors in changes made to documentation. _This process is planned to be migrated to a CI / linting tool._

 ### Start development server

 Run `npm start` in the root of this repository.